4 Unique Things To Do In Ironwood – A Perfect Upper Peninsula Getaway

 Ironwood Carnegie Library

-The Ironwood Carnegie Library is more than just a library—it's a symbol of the town's dedication to education and culture.
-Funded by Andrew Carnegie in 1915, this neoclassical beauty offers a quiet refuge to step back in time.
-Browse its original furnishings, historic photos, and a vast selection of books, all housed within its timeless walls.
-The library remains a hub of community life, and even if you’re not a bookworm, it’s worth a visit for the architecture alone.
+The Ironwood Carnegie Library is more than just one library - it is a symbol of the dedication of the city to education and culture.
+Funded by Andrew Carnegie in 1915, this neoclassical beauty provides a calm refuge to step back in time.
+Browse a vast selection of its original accessories, historical photos and books, all placed within its timeless walls.
+The library remains a centre of community life; even if you are not a bookworm, it is worth visiting to see the architecture.

 Ironwood Memorial Building

-This stately neoclassical structure stands proudly as a testament to Ironwood’s deep sense of community and history.
-Built to honor the soldiers from Gogebic County who served in WWI, the Ironwood Memorial Building impresses with its Italian marble interior, expansive auditorium, and historic clockworks.
-It’s not just a historical monument, though—community events, concerts, and even local productions keep the building alive with modern-day activity.
+This luxurious neoclassical structure stands proudly as a will for the deep sense of the community and history of Ironwood.
+Built to honor the soldiers of Gogebic County who were serving in WWI, the Ironwood Memorial Building has an Italian marble interior, an extension auditorium, and historical clockwork.

 2. Outdoor Adventures Await

 While Ironwood’s history is fascinating, its outdoor opportunities are perhaps its biggest draw.
-Here, you’ll find four-season recreation that will keep you exploring all year long, from hiking and biking in the summer to skiing and snowshoeing in the winter.
+Here, you will find four seasons of entertainment, from hiking and riding bikes to skiing and snowing in winter.

 Black River Scenic Byway